Will the Leader of the House please give us the forthcoming business?

 I begin by commending you, Mr Speaker, and in particular the Doorkeepers, for demonstrating by example earlier in the week the need to wear face coverings when moving around the building.
 I hope the leadership that was demonstrated by you might rub off on the Government when it comes to looking at the procedures in this place and how we debate things.

 Will the Chancellor update the statement he made a couple of weeks ago concerning the continuation of support for businesses that are unable to trade because of the pandemic?
-The announcement on the job support scheme only has relevance to those businesses that are able to start trading at a reduced capacity.
-It has no relevance for businesses that are told to close, cannot trade at all and have no income coming in.
+The announcement on the job support scheme is relevant only to those businesses that are able to start trading at a reduced capacity.
+It has no relevance to businesses that are told to close, cannot trade at all and have no income coming in.
 When can we have a statement on that?

 Leah Sharibu is the only teenage girl of her group not yet released after Boko Haram terrorists kidnapped her and 109 other girls from their school in February 2018.
 Leah remains in captivity after bravely refusing to renounce her Christian faith.
 Does the Leader of the House share my concerns about the need for Leah’s plight to be raised with the Nigerian authorities to secure her release?